 - What personal information do I need to provide to Raise Green in order to invest?

-- Personal information such as your current address and phone number
+- Personal information such as your current address, phone number, and email

 - Net worth and income information